 Congratulations!
 Your hard-earned annual bonus just hit your bank account.
 You realize that you don’t need this money for 2-3 years and you’re confused about how to grow this money.
 Word spreads around and your relatives line up to borrow from you.
 You take one look at the band of borrowers and you know how will pay you back and who would end up ignoring your calls every passing repayment date.
 Now imagine the situation of banks or other lending organizations whose day job is to give loans all the time?
 How do they sort the bad apples from the good?
-Read on!

 Credit is the lifeline of a growing economy.
 Credit enables us to invest in the present and as a result open opportunities for the future.
 Over time, credit has become very democratized with easy availability and accessibility.
 These changes were possible due to a variety of factors such as digital adoption, the emergence of large banking institutions with innovative business models, etc. A key factor for these lending institutions’ ability to give credit easily is the widespread usage of ‘Credit Score’.
 Every time you apply for a loan or a credit card, the first thing that appears on the checklist of lenders is to check your credit score.
 CIBIL score, which has become synonymous with a credit score in India, is assigned by Transunion CIBIL Limited, India’s largest credit bureau.
 In this article, we will answer some basic questions about your CIBIL score.

 CIBIL collects monthly reports from Banks, Non-Banking Finance Companies (NBFCs), Financial Institutions, and other organizations involved in the dissemination of credit in India.
 These monthly reports are called Credit Information Reports (CIRs), which cover an individual’s track record on repayment of all kinds of loan obligations such as credit card debt, personal secured and unsecured loans.
 These reports are not restricted to individuals but also cover the track record of business borrowers.
 So, next time you miss that credit card due date or EMI repayment date, your lender, will send your report card to CIBIL.
-They are watching you! 🙄
+They are watching you!

-While CIBIL score is a very important determinant of loan eligibility, it is not the only factor.
+While the CIBIL score is a very important determinant of loan eligibility, it is not the only factor.
 A high CIBIL score significantly increases your chances to get loans.
 However, lenders would also check your income, current debt obligations, your repayment capacity, etc. before sanctioning a loan.
 Apart from eligibility, a higher CIBIL score can also get you lower interest rates since the lender would perceive you to be a less risky borrower.
 Who wouldn’t want to save on some extra interest?
-Money saved is money earned 💰
+Money saved is money earned.

 You can access your CIBIL score on the official website of CIBIL or through your bank or lender’s app or website.
 A common myth is that checking the CIBIL score frequently will lead to a lower score.
-The important point to note is here is that when you check your own CIBIL score for your own understanding, it has no impact on your score.
-However, when you are shopping around for loans and are perceived to credit hungry due to multiple inquiries from the lenders, it may impact your score.
+The important point to note here is that when you check your own CIBIL score for your own understanding, it has no impact on your score.
+However, when you are shopping around for loans and are perceived to be credit hungry due to multiple inquiries from the lenders, it may impact your score.
 It is advisable to keep regular track of your CIBIL score by yourself.
 It is an integral part of good financial management.

 Of course!
-While you might need a loan but the next time you order your favorite pizza for dinner, there is a way to burn that pocket of yours a little less.
+While you might need a loan but the next time you order your favourite pizza for dinner, there is a way to burn that pocket of yours a little less.
 Look for attractive discounts on payment via credit cards.
 You will need a good CIBIL score to become eligible for a variety of credit cards.
 While it is not carved in stone that you will need a CIBIL score, it will only increase your chances significantly to get access to the savers club!

 Before you go…